Eritrean Orthodox Tewahedo Church: Patriarchs and bishops of Eritrea

 After declaration of autocephaly of the Eritrean Orthodox Tewahedo Church was recognized by the Coptic Orthodox Church of Alexandria in 1994, the newly established patriarchal seat of Eritrea remained vacant until 1999 when Philipos was elected Abune Phillipos and the first patriarch of Eritrea (1999–2001).
 He was succeeded by Abune Yacob in 2002 and Abune Antonios in 2004.
-Abune Antonios's objections to government policy toward the church led to a government decision to depose him and place him under house arrest in 2006.
+Abune Antonios's objections to excommunicating heterodox monks and students in Asmara led to his exile via house arrest and excommunication.

-In April 2007, the Synod elected a new patriarch, Abune Dioskoros, who was the incumbent Patriarch of Eritrea until his death on 21 December 2015, although his reign was disputed by followers of Abune Antonios who endorse the latter as the continuing legitimate Patriarch of the church.
+In April 2007, the Synod elected a new patriarch, Abune Dioskoros, who was the Patriarch of Eritrea until his death on 21 December 2015.

+On December 9, 2024, Archbishop Abune Basilyos was elected as the 6th Patriarch of the Eritrean Orthodox Tewahdo Church.
+His enthronement is scheduled for January 26, 2025, at the Church of Saint Virgin Mary.

 List of abunas

 Vacant from 1994 to 1999, and from December 2015 to June 2021.